Coaching Strategies

 Journaling and Self-Reflection Practices

 Writing in a journal allows coaches to reflect on their experiences, identify patterns, and track their emotional growth.
+After each coaching session, take time to document what went well, what could be improved, and what emotions surfaced during the conversation.

-The Role of Supervision and Mentoring
+The Role of Supervision, Mentoring, and Seeking Help (2.08)

+The ICF competency explicitly states that coaches work with coaching supervisors or mentor coaches as needed.
 Supervision and mentoring offer accountability and external perspective, helping coaches:

 • Gain insight into challenging client situations.